-A hybrid is a golf club that combines the lofting of an iron with the forgiveness and technology of a metal wood.
-In using one of these clubs, a golfer can more easily get the ball off the ground and moving a greater distance in a straighter line than they could with a longer iron.
+A hybrid is a golf club that combines the lofting of an iron with the forgiveness and technology of metal wood.
+In using one of these clubs, a golfer can more easily get the ball off the ground and move a greater distance in a straighter line than they could with a longer iron.
 Hybrids generally replace long irons, such as 3-iron or 4-iron, and are designed to be a little easier to hit, saving beginner and intermediate golfers strokes on the course.

 Can you carry 2 putters in your golf bag?